sap-tutorials/Tutorials/tutorials/ai-core-orchestration-consumption-opt/ai-core-orchestration-consumption-opt.md

 [OPTION BEGIN [AI Launchpad]]

 **In this tutorial**, we will build upon the orchestration framework introduced in [Tutorial](https://developers.sap.com/tutorials/ai-core-orchestration-consumption.html).
-The focus will shift from basic orchestration to leveraging optional advanced modules to enhance data privacy and refine response quality.
+The focus will shift from basic orchestration to leveraging optional modules to enhance data privacy and refine response quality.
 These enhancements include:

   -	**Data Masking**: Hiding sensitive information like phone numbers, organizational details, or personal identifiers.
   -	**Content Filtering**: Screening for categories such as hate speech, self-harm, explicit content, and violence to ensure safe and relevant responses.